 What are IRAs for the self-employed?

 A simplified employee pension (SEP) IRA can be a good option for those who are self-employed.
 That includes about 15 million Americans, according to 2016 data from the U.S. Department of Labor.
-SEP IRAs allow you to set aside up to 20 percent of your self-employment income, up to $55,000 through 2018, though some exceptions may apply.
+SEP IRAs allow you to set aside up to 20 percent of your net earnings from self-employment (as determined under the SEP IRA rules),1 up to $56,000 through 2019, though some exceptions may apply.

 SEP IRAs work like traditional IRAs, which means you don’t pay taxes on your contributions and earnings until you withdraw them in retirement.
 There is no Roth option for SEP IRAs.

 What are savings IRAs vs. investment IRAs?